Aadil29/Voice-Auth-DF-System/README.md

 ### 4. ASVspoof2019 dataset (LA_eval) (~22GB)

-Used for evaluation for deepfake detection.Only used the LA_eval for evaluation
+Used for evaluation for deepfake detection.Only used the LA_eval for evaluation.
+Place it in voice-auth-df-system/ml-modles/datasets/evaluation

 ```bash
 https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset